estarriol43/leave-n-attendance/README.md

 - **End-to-End Tests**: [Playwright](https://playwright.dev) is used for E2E testing to verify the application's behavior in a browser environment.
 - **GitHub Actions**:
   - CI workflows are configured using GitHub Actions to automatically run tests and build the whole project on every push or pull request to the `main` or `master` branches.
   - CI workflows are configured using GitHub Actions to automatically push the new image to Docker Hub on every new release.
+The image tag will be the release version.

 ### Continuous Deployment (CD)